jrozac/Layer4Stack/README.md

 # C# Stack 4 Tcp Client and Server

-Framework 4.6.1 or Core 2.1 is required to use the solution present in this repository.
-Used nugets:
+NET Standard 2.0 or higher is required to use the solution present in this repository.
+External packages used:
-- Microsoft.Extensions.Logging
-- NETStandard.Library
+- Microsoft.Extensions.Logging.Abstractions

 Implementation based on framework 4.5 and log4net dependency id deprecated.
 A legacy release and tag v1.0.9 were bade for backward compatibility.